olm3ca/Galaxy-Chromebook/README.md

 -  Touchpad: ELAN
 -  SSD: 256GB NVME M.2 - Easily upgradable following [MrHG78's guide](https://www.youtube.com/watch?v=QAyFRj-gORI).

-### Linux and Windows 10 Current Status
+### Manjaro Linux and Windows 10 Current Status
-In booting Linux Mint 20.1, all hardware worked out of the box.
+In booting Manjaro Linux, all hardware worked out of the box.
 Other distros may have different results, YMMV.
 It is expected that Windows 10 would also fully support this hardware, since it is quite similar to the Galaxy Book Flex.

 ### MacOS Big Sur Current Status
 In configuring MacOS Big Sur with Opencore, the following is the latest hardware status: